TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Get-JcSdkSystemTraversePolicy](Get-JcSdkSystemTraversePolicy.md)
-This endpoint will return all Configurations (Policies) bound to a System, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.
+This endpoint will return all Policies bound to a System, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.

 Each element will contain the type, id, attributes and paths.

 The `attributes` object is a key/value hash of compiled graph attributes for all paths followed.

-The `paths` array enumerates each path from this System to the corresponding Configuration (Policy); this array represents all grouping and/or associations that would have to be removed to deprovision the Configuration (Policy) from this System.
+The `paths` array enumerates each path from this System to the corresponding Policy; this array represents all grouping and/or associations that would have to be removed to deprovision the Policy from this System.

 See `/members` and `/associations` endpoints to manage those collections.